 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-The Battle of Agincourt takes place during the Hundred Years' War, resulting in a significant English victory over the French.
+The Battle of Agincourt takes place on October 25, 1415 near Azincourt, in northern France, during the Hundred Years' War, resulting in a significant English victory over the French.

 The Yongle Emperor of China moves the capital from Nanjing to Beijing, initiating the construction of the Forbidden City.